alexanderquispe/Diplomado_PUCP/Lecture_1/Assigment_1/group_11_assignment1_2025/movies.md

 ## 1.2 Create a branch
 Group eleven has created a branch called group_11_assignment1_2025.
 We also have created a folder at the following path: r”..\GitHub\Diplomado_PUCP\Lecture_1\Assigment_1\group_11_assignment1_2025
-This folder contains two documents for our assignment: a .txt file and a .ipynb file.
+This folder contains two documents for our assignment: a .md file and a .ipynb file.
 ## 1.3 Movies